tuckerweibell/recipe/src/components/EzLink/EzLink.md

 ### Secondary links

-The `secondary` link variant matches the current color of the containing paragraph text.
-Its subdued appearance is suitable when the primary variant is too overwhelming, such as in blocks of text with several references linked throughout.
+The `secondary` link variant's subdued appearance is suitable when the primary variant is too overwhelming, such as in blocks of text with several references linked throughout.

 ```jsx
 <p>